Skip to main content

 Configuration

 Now we learned how to start a node and how to interact with it via GraphQL!
-Let's see now how we can configure and adjust it to our special needs.
+Let's see now how we can configure and adjust it to our particular needs.
 This is mainly a collection of cool tricks and not a full documentation of aquadoggo, also you probably might not need all of this in the beginning, but maybe it comes in handy soon!

-rm -rf ~/.local/share/aquadoggo
+rm -rf $HOME/.local/share/aquadoggo

 Make sure that aquadoggo is not running anymore before you delete that folder.